Welding Titanium, TIG welding titanium, Titanium welding.

 The answer is YES.
 What do I mean by that?

 The 3 c’s also come into play: Clean, Clean, and Clean.
-Titanium has to be very clean from oil, grease, coatings, and oxides before welding takes place.
+Titanium has to be very clean and free from oil, grease, coatings, and oxides before welding takes place.
 Oil or grease will cause porosity like you see in this x-ray negative of a titanium weld.
 But porosity is the least of your problems.

 watch more tig welding videos

 Titanium Welding colors and Contamination The worst problems arise from:

 1. Using a filler rod other than titanium (like stainless steel or nickel alloy rod).
 If you weld titanium with anything other than titanium, you will hear the sound of the weld cracking like glass: tink, tink, tink… you can actually break the weld by tapping it lightly with a ball peen and man is it brittle.

 2. Not shielding the back side of the weld with argon.
 If what you are welding is thin enough to penetrate or even get red hot, you absolutely must shield both sides of the weld adequately or the weld will be very brittle.

 3. Not using a large nozzle/cup or trailing shield to shield the weld puddle.
 Using a normal size nozzle like a #7 (7/16” diameter) will not effectively shield the heated area to prevent the embrittlement that occurs when titanium gets too hot without shielding gas.

 Titanium absorbs elements like oxygen and nitrogen at these temperatures and depending on what reference you use, 800 deg F. seems to be the cutoff for keeping it argon shielded.
 Discoloration on titanium is not a problem by itself and is more of an indicator that there might be a problem.
 Because it is known that it happens in a certain sequence: straw, brown, purple, blue, dull salmon pink, grey with oxide flakes.
 It is part of the inspection criteria.
 These images show the varying levels of discoloration.